chumleyj/alphabet-snake/README.md

 # Development Environment

-{Describe the tools that you used to develop the software}
 This program was developed using PyCharm, Visual Studio Code, and GitHub.

-{Describe the programming language that you used and any libraries.}
+This software was developed using the following programming languages and libraries:
 * Python 3.10
 * Arcade 2.6.10
 * SQLite